Corona Virus (COVID-19) Update Please Read Below:

 Please read ALL of the Below Carefully then click "Agree and Continue" to proceed

-Clinic availability hours to these individuals can be viewed below:
+Clinic opening hours from August can be viewed below:

 Before Booking an Appointment: